CtrlK

 Distinctiveness Conflict Risk

-The combination of SEO with AI discovery platforms (ChatGPT/Perplexity) and GEO creates a somewhat distinct niche, but 'SEO' alone is broad and could overlap with general content writing or marketing skills.
-The mention of specific AI platforms helps but isn't enough for full distinctiveness.
+The combination of SEO with AI discovery platforms (ChatGPT/Perplexity) and the GEO acronym provides some distinctiveness, but 'SEO' alone is broad and could overlap with general content writing or marketing skills.
+The mention of specific AI platforms helps but isn't enough for a clear niche.

 2 / 3